 Fallen leaves and rotting jack-o-lanterns belong in the green bin.

-From pumpkins and gourds to fallen tree fruit and pruned items, they all go in the green Portland Composts! roll cart.
-Yard debris includes weeds, leaves, vines, grass, flowers, plant clippings and small branches (less than 4 inches thick and 36 inches long).
+When your pumpkins are past their prime, they can go in your green Portland Composts! roll cart, along with fallen tree fruit, weeds, leaves, vines, grass, flowers, plant clippings and small branches (less than 4 inches thick and 36 inches long).
 Large branches that may fall down during storms or stumps that are too big for your curbside container can be collected by your garbage and recycling company with advance notice (and extra fees) or taken to a recycling depot.

 This is also the time of year to include seasonal food scraps like apple and pear cores and leftover or half-eaten candy (wrappers belong in the garbage).